aflatoune/approche-directe/README.md

 # Description

 Having an accurate knowledge of the current economic situation and growth prospects is essential for business analysts and policy makers.
-Indeed, economic policy decisions are based on assessments of the current and near future economic conditions, which are available with a significant delay.
+Economic policy decisions are based on assessments of the current and near future economic conditions, which are available with a significant delay.
 Nowcasting GDP growth is necessary to initiate longer-term forecasts, and it represents an essential piece of information for assessing real-time changes in the economic.

 Within the French Treasury, two approches are used to forecast short-term GDP growth: